grumpyf0x48/jbang-catalog/README.md

 ## WhatsNewInJava

-A program to list new methods added in the JDK for a given list of classes.
+A program to list new methods added, or deprecated ones, in the JDK for a given list of classes.

 By default `WhatsNewInJava` lists new methods added in the 9, 10 and 11 JDK releases.